Fiber Lasers Versus Bulk Lasers

 - Bulk lasers have a higher potential for high pulse energies and peak powers either with Q switching or with mode locking.

 - Bulk lasers can utilize pump sources with very poor beam quality.
 In the most extreme case, a side-pumped rod laser can be pumped with discharge lamps.
-This can be advantageous e.g. when very high peak powers in pulses with moderate repetition rates are required.
+That can be advantageous e.g. when very high peak powers in pulses with moderate repetition rates are required.

 - Bulk lasers are often preferable when a stable linear polarization is required (and polarization-maintaining fibers can not be used for some reason).